 I could not give a cheesier answer, but I am inspired by absolutely everything.
-My own and other people’s lives, every day situations, its analysis, relationships between shape and colour, journeys, and most of all I like taking pictures of people.
+My own and other people’s lives, everyday situations, its analysis, relationships between shape and colour, journeys, and most of all I like taking pictures of people.

 I have no reason to fight other photographers now, we don’t fight for orders.
 It is the hobby that unites us and when the two meet they always find something to discuss.

 Thanks.
 There are pictures that I know that I wanted to say some specific message with.
-They are important for me.
+They are important to me.
 Some are very deep and meaningful and I interpret them in my own meaning.
 I always motivate others to see something of their own so I hesitate about naming them.
 I want to give people an empty sheet and let him draw what he sees there.

 You made an impression that interpretation, both in public and private, is an important phenomenon.
-Obviously you’re not sleeping in Procrustean bed, but don’t you think that giving freedom is not taking responsibility by leaving it all to the public to decide on the meaning?
+Obviously, you’re not sleeping in Procrustean bed, but don’t you think that giving freedom is not taking responsibility by leaving it all to the public to decide on the meaning?

 What is the meaning of your nickname (STONEFOX) ?